andrewchambers/bupstash/doc/quickstart.md

 # Access controls

-In a high security setting, we must be able to restrict what clients have permission to do.
+It is dangerous to allow a server creating backups to also delete those same backups.
+If ransomware or some other malicious agent compromises your computer, it will be able to delete your backups too, render them useless.

-It makes little
+To solve this issue bupstash supports fine grained backup capabilities that can be configured on a per ssh key bases.
-Bupstash supports fine grained backup capabilities that can be configured on a per ssh key bases.
+This guide will show you to setup strict access controls yourself.

 XXX TODO

 ## More resources

-All bupstash commands and file formats are fully documented in the user manuals.
+All bupstash commands, protocols and file formats are fully documented in the user manuals here (TODO).